 Emergency Dental Extraction

-Dental extraction, also known as tooth extraction, can be necessary for various different situations.
+Dental extraction, also known as tooth extraction Houston, can be necessary for various different situations.
+Dental extractions may be necessary due to severe tooth decay, infections, or crowding.
+One or two teeth may need the extraction to make way for the other teeth as they move into position for those who obtain braces.
 At URBN Dental in Midtown and Uptown Houston, our expert dentists near Galleria only use dental extraction procedure as a last resort if it’s absolutely necessary for your oral health.
 Following the extraction, we also offer a number of post-procedural aftercare tips and we also offer procedures with which you can replace the extracted tooth.

 What is Dental Extraction?

-Dental extraction, also known as tooth extraction, is simply the procedure by which your tooth is removed from its socket in the bone.
+Dental extraction, also known as dental extraction in Houston, is simply the procedure by which your tooth is removed from its socket in the bone.
 This procedure is usually done if your tooth is damaged or broken beyond repair.
 In most cases, this procedure will only be attempted after your dentist has already tried fixing your teeth with fillings, crowns, or root canal.
-However, in some cases, dental extraction is absolutely necessary to prevent the spread of diseases.
+Additionally, dental specialists need to remove the infected teeth to maintain oral health for patients receiving chemotherapy or preparing to get an organ transplant.
+However, in some cases, emergency dental extraction near me is absolutely necessary to prevent the spread of diseases.

 Necessity of Emergency Dental Extraction

-In addition to stopping the spread of infections and disease, dental extraction can also be useful in the following situations:
+In addition to stopping the spread of infections and disease, dental extraction near me can also be useful in the following situations:

 - If you have an extra tooth that prevents other teeth from coming out properly.